Legacy Engine (11.3) Replication

 - Set a target location on the remote system

-Set the replication transport method to LEGACY to reorganize the screen to show only the relevant options.
+Set the replication Transport method to LEGACY to reorganize the screen for only the relevant options.

-Choose the SSH connection to the remote system that will store replicated snapshots.
+Choose the SSH connection to a remote system that stores replicated snapshots.

-Select the source datasets on the local system using the file browser or manually enter the path into the field.
-To also replicate snapshots of child datasets, set the recursive option.
+Select the source datasets on the local system using the file browser or manually enter the dataset paths into the field.
+To also replicate snapshots of child datasets, set Recursive.

 To choose the replication target, open the file browser and select the dataset to store snapshots.
-Entering a path to a new dataset will create that target in the defined location.
+Entering a path to a new dataset creates that target dataset in the defined file path.

-The remaining options allow you to define how long to keep replicated snapshots, compress data before replication, and set a bandwidth limit on the transfer.
+The remaining options allow defining how long to keep replicated snapshots, compressing data before replication, and setting a bandwidth limit on the transfer.